Complementation (genetics): Genetic complementation, heterosis, and the evolution of sexual reproduction

 Heterosis is the tendency for hybrid individuals to exceed their purebred parents in size and vigor.
 The phenomenon has long been known in animals and plants.
 Heterosis appears to be largely due to genetic complementation, that is the masking of deleterious recessive alleles in hybrid individuals.

 In general, the two fundamental aspects of sexual reproduction in eukaryotes are meiosis and outcrossing.
 These two aspects have been proposed to have two natural selective advantages, respectively.
 Meiosis is proposed to be adaptive because it facilitates recombinational repair of DNA damages that are otherwise difficult to repair.
 Outcrossing is proposed to be adaptive because it facilitates complementation, that is the masking of deleterious recessive alleles (also see heterosis).
 The benefit of masking deleterious alleles has been proposed to be a major factor in the maintenance of sexual reproduction among eukaryotes.
 Further, the selective advantage of complementation that arises from outcrossing may largely account for the general avoidance of inbreeding in nature (e.g. see articles kin recognition, inbreeding depression, and incest taboo).

-Quantitative Complementation Test
+Quantitative complementation test

 Used by quantitative genetics to uncover recessive mutants.
 Here one takes deficiencies and crosses them to a haplotype that is believed to contain the recessive mutant.